Bounds on the conditional and average treatment effect with unobserved confounding factors: Numerical experiments

 \subsection{Simulations}

-The purpose of the simulation study is to demonstrate the good coverage of the proposed confidence intervals for reasonable choices of sample size $n$ and covariate dimension $d.$ We generate the data as follows: draw $X \distas \uniform[0,1]^d$, and conditional on $X=x$, draw
+The purpose of the simulation study is to demonstrate the good coverage of the proposed confidence intervals for reasonable choices of sample size $n$ and covariate dimension $d,$ and to understand some of the practical properties of the proposed methods relative to existing methods for sensitivity analysis, such as matching methods \cite{rosenbaum2014weighted}.
+In all of the simulations, we generate the data as follows for a randomly chosen set of coefficients $\beta$ and $\mu$: draw $X \distas \uniform[0,1]^d$, and conditional on $X=x$, draw

 We draw the treatment assignment according to